Negative Lags on the Viscous Timescale in Quasar Photometry and Prospects for Detecting More with LSST: Discussion and Summary

 Even with our conservative estimates in Section \ref{sec:number}, we should be able to detect long lags for dozens to hundreds of new quasars over ten years.
 These detections will significantly improve our ability to model the long lag as a function of wavelength, SMBH mass, and Eddington ratio.
 These models will help us constrain the vertical structure of quasar disks for a range of quasar parameters.

-\acknowledgements The authors thank Ashley Villar for help and advice on using OpSim cadences.
+\acknowledgements The authors would like to thank both anonymous referees for increasing the clarity and thoroughness of the paper.
+The authors would also like to thank Ashley Villar for help and advice on using OpSim cadences and Francisco Pozo Nu{\~n}ez for his help providing a python version of the Von-Neumann method.
 A.S. is supported by a fellowship from the NSF Graduate Research Fellowship Program under Grant No. DGE-1656466.
 JEG is supported in part by NSF grants AST1007052 and AST1007094.
 The Center for Computational Astrophysics at the Flatiron Institute is supported by the Simons Foundation.
 Part of the work was done when YFJ was attending the Binary22 program in KITP, which was supported in part by the National Science Foundation under Grant No. NSF PHY-1748958.
 AZ is supported by NASA under award number 80GSFC21M0002